dongmeic/MPO_Data_Portal/PopulationData/README.md

 3. Process data

-The detailed data processing steps follow the script *TitleVI_for_Kyle.r*, adjusted from the script *Census_TitleVI.r*.
+The detailed data processing steps follow the script *TitleVI_Lane_Douglas.r*, adjusted from the script *Census_TitleVI.r*.
 Summary data based on both counties combined is joined with the state block group boundary (keep matched ID only).

 4. Visualize data